steinar-flatland/python-guide/A-Brief-Introduction-To-Python.md

 print(a)  # 10 — unchanged
 ```

 In Python, mutability is a property of the type.
 Each built-in type is either mutable or immutable by design.
 This cannot be controlled on a per-variable basis.
+The section [Mutable And Immutable](#74-mutable-and-immutable) categorizes the built-in types as mutable or immutable.

-### 11.7.
+### 10.7.
 Summary

 - Use `def` to define functions; they return `None` by default.
 - Use `return` to return a value.